By Tooth And Claw Dragons

 They tend to prefer to dwell in cities made of solid stone with Gothic architecture, though they carefully plan their city layouts to avoid the heavy shadows that tend to cloak Phobia cities, managing to create cities that are outwardly foreboding, but grand and open inside.

-Primordial; Nether: Toxina: Led by the poison-aligned Imperial House located in the Noxious Wetlands, and found spread throughout that region.
+Primordial; Nether: Toxina: Led by the poison-aligned Imperial House located in the Abyssal Boglands, and found spread throughout that region.

 Dragons of this 'element' dwell with hidden cities that are carefully concealed beneath trees and plants of their swampy homes.
 The moss-covered stones are carved in such a way that they lack straight edges and sharp corners, and are covered with abundant plant growth.
 Within, out of sight of prying eyes, the chambers and passageways are decorated with subdued but beautiful paintings and carvings.
 They tend to be very secretive, and outsiders are only invited to enter their hidden cities on very rare occasions.

-Primordial; Nether: Umbra: Led by the shadow-aligned Imperial House located in the Umbral Domain, and found spread throughout that region.
+Primordial; Nether: Umbra: Led by the shadow-aligned Imperial House located in the Darkreach Mountains, and found spread throughout that region.

 Dragons of this element tend to dwell in opulent, grandiose dwellings that are utilitarian in layout, though richly decorated.
 They tend to view themselves as superior to other Aethyrian dragons, and are strictly governed by an authoritarian Imperial Family.
 They maintain a long tradition of artistry and ritual, and they place a heavy emphasis on military discipline.
 They tend to keep to themselves, and expect to be left to their own devices.
 Should any hint of a suggestion that they could stand to make changes to their way of life be detected, they tend to react with immediate, severe anger.

-Derivative; Neutral: Chrona: Led by the time-aligned Imperial House located in the Western Approach, and found spread throughout that region.
+Derivative; Neutral: Chrona: Led by the time-aligned Imperial House located in the Moonlands, and found spread throughout that region.

 Dragons of this element tend to dwell in settlements that look more like grand, crystalline towers instead of more traditional cities.
 These city-spires tend to reflect the sky, which can make them difficult to make out at times, especially from a distance.
 Chrona dragons are politely isolationist, and only rarely respond to diplomatic or even Imperial overtures.
 When they do, such interactions are usually short, and often enigmatic on the Chrona side.
 They simply wish to be left to their records and studies.

 Abilities Aethyrian dragons are possessed of several different magical affinities, known as 'elements' (regardless of whether or not they are true elemental magics; see Notes).
-Each 'element' is a magical affinity split between Aether and Nether, capable of displaying a wide array of colors.
-However, alignment and type does dictate the rarity of such colors, and certain hues in different bloodlines will differ between the variants.
+Each 'element' is a magical affinity split between Aether and Nether (save for Chrona and Gravitia, considered 'neutral' or a combination), capable of displaying a wide array of colors.
+This is thought to be an Aethyr-unique version of 'reiatsu-staining' of an element, though the color of such is commonly separate from a dragon's proper aura color.
+For example, Ignia dragons may breathe fire that is purple, blue, white, pink, or any other hue; in similar fashion, Aeria dragons may have color-tinted streaks in their elemental magic, where manipulation-based elements such as Aurata (metal) and Natura (earth) will have visible auras of color around the material they are manipulating.
 Each individual may only have a single element, and no more.

 'Magic' as it is known in Aethyr is a neutral manifestation of Aether and Nether energy - elsewhere, this is equivalent to reiatsu in all ways save name, and is identical to glyphwriting in casting intent and spell production.
 When this energy is used, It appears as a soft glow often displaying the color of the magic caster's aura, as they trace the glyphs necessary for the spell while maintaining their intent clear in their mind.
 These may range from light sources to healing spells, magical locks, enchanting, illusions and more.